nyameen/Network_Design_Project/Phase5/ReadMe.txt

 	D. ACK Packet Loss err: use 4 for the input Corruption Option
 	D. ACK Data Loss err: use 5 for the input Corruption Option

 4) This version utilizes Go-Back-N protocl to send and receive messages between host and client.
+This protocol allows for greater efficieny by allowing for mutiple frames being set at a time.
+A single ACK can be used to to acknowledge more than one frame.
 	- The window size is set to 10
 	- Timeout is 10ms
-	- Max buffer size is
+	- Max buffer size is 65,435